Improving Your Marketing Prospects

-A Marketing Plan is a written strategy for selling the products/services of your business.
-It’s a reflection of how serious your company is in meeting the competition head-on, with strategies and plans to increase market share and attract new customers.
+A Marketing Plan is a written set of strategies for selling the products or services of your business.
+It’s a reflection of how serious your company is in focusing your team in a certain direction, with tactics and plans to increase market share, attract new customers and ultimately retain them.

-It encourages employees at every level of your company to meet deadlines and creates a paper trail to determine who is achieving marketing plan objectives and goals.
+It encourages employees at every level of your company to meet deadlines and creates an audit trail to determine who is achieving marketing plan objectives and goals.

-An effective Marketing Plan is backed by carefully collected market, consumer and competitor information, sometimes citing professional data.
+An effective Marketing Plan is always backed by carefully collected market, consumer and competitor research, citing professional data and relevant statistics if necessary.

 In order to create it, you must know how to structure a marketing plan.